-- Mountain Dance and Folk Festival is held the first weekend in August in downtown Asheville in the Diana Wortham Theater.
+- Mountain Dance and Folk Festival is held the first weekend in August.
 It is the oldest running folk festival in America, started in 1928 by Bascom Lamar Lunsford.

 - In Marshall, there are two weekly events for local music: Thursday night jams at Zuma Coffee and Friday nights at Marshall Depot music and dancing.

 - Throughout downtown Asheville, many street entertainers play varieties of bluegrass.
 And there are many restaurants and clubs with live music.

 - Jack of the Wood in downtown Asheville (95 Patton Avenue) is a lively pub with a mix of bluegrass and Celtic music.
 Weekend live music starts at 9 PM with a minimal cover charge.
 They also host jam sessions throughout the week.
 On Sundays at 5 PM is the Irish Session, On the first and third Tuesday, Singer Songwriter in the Round series 7-9 PM.
 Wednesdays at 5 PM is their Old Time Mountain Music Jam and Thursday night is the highly popular Bluegrass jam, which starts around 7 PM.

 - The Orchard at Altapass on the Blue Ridge Parkway has live mountain music on Wednesday through Sunday afternoons from May through September, and weekend afternoons in October.